regevs/gamma_smc/README.md

 </pre>
 You may want to have a different mask per sample, for example, if samples vary significantly by their calling coverage or quality along the genome.
 In this case you can instead supply a tab-separated text file, each line containing first the sample name (as specified in the VCF) and second a path to a bed file of the corresponding mask.

 **Note**: Specifying a separate mask per sample may slow down inference, since now Gamma-SMC needs to calculate the intersection of each pair of masks.
-In many applications, a single global mask will suffice.
+For many applications, a single global mask will suffice.

 ## Mutation rate
+If the scaled mutation rate is not specified, it will be estimated from the data as the average heterzygosity across the samples, taking only masked regions into consideration, if a mask is provided.
+Otherwise, it can be specified explicitly.
+This is necessary to compare posterior inference across datasets, or across subsets of the same dataset, etc.
 <pre>
 --scaled_mutation_rate, -m <i>theta</i>
 </pre>